Tori Fitka

 AI training is most effective when it matches teachers’ comfort levels.
 Staff typically fall into three groups, and providing options for each group increases engagement and reduces frustration.

-• For beginners and skeptics: Begin with a single, high-impact use case that solves an immediate problem, such as generating parent communication drafts or creating behavior supports using tools like those described in the guide on classroom behavior management.
-Avoid overwhelming teachers with multiple platforms or advanced features during initial sessions.
+Begin with a single, high-impact use case that solves an immediate problem, such as generating parent communication drafts or creating behavior supports using tools like those described in the guide on classroom behavior management.

-• For intermediate users: Support teachers ready to expand their practice by introducing curriculum design tasks, such as generating discussion prompts or differentiating materials using AI.
-Encourage deeper thinking about prompt-writing, output evaluation, and ethical considerations.
-Integrate examples like those in this article about AI transforming curriculum design.
+Support teachers ready to expand their practice by introducing curriculum design tasks, such as generating discussion prompts or differentiating materials using AI.

-• For advanced users: Experienced users often benefit from exploring more complex applications related to project-based learning, feedback generation, or student-led inquiry.
-These teachers may also serve as informal coaches, sharing strategies and modeling thoughtful AI use for colleagues.
+Experienced users often benefit from exploring more complex applications related to project-based learning, feedback generation, or student-led inquiry.

 Consider offering parallel training paths or choice-based sessions so teachers self-select based on their comfort level.
 This approach respects adult learners’ autonomy.
-Keep equity in mind when designing training: while many low-poverty districts offer AI PD, high-poverty districts often require additional virtual or asynchronous supports to ensure all educators have equitable access.
+Keep equity in mind when designing training: while many low-poverty districts offer AI PD, high-poverty districts often require additional virtual or asynchronous support to ensure all educators have equitable access.

 How to address teacher resistance to AI training